Home – Florida Probate – Broward Probate Information

 - If the probate proceeding concerns only the disposition of personal property (i.e. no real estate or title transfers) valued at less than $6,000, the estate qualifies for disposition without administration.
 The filing fee is $232.00.

-- All other estates must be disposed of via a lengthier and more in-depth probate process called formal administration that generally takes six to nine months.
+- All other estates must be disposed of via a lengthier and more in-depth probate process called formal administration which generally takes six to nine months.
 The filing fee is $401.00.

 A Petition for Summary Administration can be filed by any beneficiary, a person nominated as the personal representative in the decedent’s will, or by an attorney representing that petitioner(s).
 If a petitioner chooses to proceed without an attorney, they will need to research the requirements for doing so and find the necessary forms.
 Below is a summary of the requirements for filing a Summary Administration.